-A weightlifting belt plays a pivotal role in enhancing force production during heavy lifting exercises.
+A weightlifting belt plays a pivotal role in enhancing force production during heavy lifting exercises in Canada.

 Consequently, this improved force output can help you lift heavier weights and perform more repetitions, enhancing overall performance and strength gains.

-Weightlifting belts can play a significant role in boosting your confidence during strength training workouts.
+Weightlifting belts can play a significant role in boosting your confidence during strength training workouts here in Canada.

 Wearing a belt provides extra support and stability to your lower back and core, which can make you feel more secure and controlled when performing heavy lifts.